paulikauro/pced/README.md

 # pced: Placeholder C EDitor
-Currently a very small terminal text editor made in C using ncurses.
+Currently a very small terminal text editor written in C, using ncurses as the terminal driver.
 It works decently, there are no serious bugs anymore but the interface is still a bit weird.

 # Usage and keybindings
 * open a file: pced \<filename\>